PelionIoT/mbl-docs/Docs/get_mbl_on_device/writing/lsblk.md

    You'll need to refer to this output in the following steps, so save it for reference.

-1. Run the USB OTG (on the go) Loader, using the following commands on Linux:
+1. Run the USB OTG (on the go) Loader, using the following commands on Linux:<!--is this specific to pico?
+I don't think I saw it in the other ones-->

     ```
     cd pico-imx6-imx6ul-imx7_otg-installer_20171101
     sudo linux/imx_usb pico-imx7d_bootbomb_20170112.imx
     ```

-    <span class="notes">Make sure you run the command as root using sudo otherwise the `imx_usb` loader will report `main:Could not open device vid=0x... pid=0x... err=-3`</span>
+    <span class="notes">Make sure you run the command as root using sudo, otherwise the `imx_usb` loader will report `main:Could not open device vid=0x... pid=0x... err=-3`.</span>

     You should see output on the PC that ends with: